 Yet these laws, and the punishments for those who broke them, were extremely harsh.
 They were codified by Draco, so it should come as no surprise that the word “draconian” comes from his name.
 The punishment for just about every crime, from stealing a cabbage to murder, was death.
 Plutarch wrote:

 “It is said that Draco himself, when asked why he had fixed the punishment of death for most offences, answered that he considered these lesser crimes to deserve it, and he had no greater punishment for more important ones.”

 Brutal?
 Certainly.
 Yet this was the first step in giving people an understanding that they lived in a land with governance.
-That there were things they could not do and things that could not be done to them without consequence.
+That there were things they could not do, and things that could not be done to them, without consequence.

 In 594 B.C., this system was updated by Solon.
-Solon brought about several reforms, the first of which was doing away with Draco’s Draconian laws (for all crimes except homicide).
+Solon brought about several reforms, the first of which was doing away with Draco’s draconian laws (for all crimes except homicide).

 Solon also stopped the use of slavery for the collection of debts from fellow Athenians and, perhaps most importantly, created the right to a jury in court.
 This was a great leap forward in society.
-Nowhere else in the world before this time could a person’s fate at the hands of the law be decided by other citizens on a large scale.
+Nowhere else in the known world before this time could a person’s fate at the hands of the law be decided by other citizens on a large scale.
 Previously, the decision was most often at the decree of a ruler or judge.
 These changes were the first step to making all people equal before the law.

 Solon introduced a series of other reforms that covered property, sales, tariffs, trade, morality, and just about every subject you can think of, and then he went on a journey.
 During his travels many of these reforms collapsed, much to Solon’s anger and disappointment.